RenneLab/hybkit/README.rst

     Further documentation on the hybkit API can be found in the
     |hybkit API| section of |docs_link|_.

-Pipelines:
+Example Analyses:
-    Hybkit provides several example pipelines for analysis of hyb data using the utilities provided in the toolkit.
+    Hybkit provides several example analyses for hyb data using the utilities provided in the toolkit.
 These include:

         ============================= ===========================================================